opensearch-project/project-website/_posts/2025-11-19-introducing-agentic-search.md

 You can experiment with queries and their results using the Compare Search Results tool in OpenSearch Dashboards.
 For more information, see [Comparing single queries](https://docs.opensearch.org/latest/search-plugins/search-relevance/compare-search-results/).

 To understand why agentic search represents a significant advancement, consider the query "I want to buy black shades for my dad" (entered as `%SearchText%` in Compare Search Results).
-The following queries demonstrate these differences in practice.
+The following queries demonstrate how agentic search differs in practice.

 ### Agentic search and keyword search compared